kubos/kubos/docs/services/file.rst

     $ /etc/init.d/S90file-service start

-Running The Service From Source
+Running the Service from Source
 -------------------------------

 The file transfer service can also be run from source if required.